huggingface/blog/bloom-inference-pytorch-scripts.md

 The loading time may or may not be of importance, since once loaded you can continually generate tokens again and again without an additional loading overhead.

-Next the most important benchmark of token generation thoughput.
+Next the most important benchmark of token generation throughput.
 The throughput metric here is a simple - how long did it take to generate 100 new tokens divided by 100 and the batch size (i.e. divided by the total number of generated tokens).

-Here is the throughput in msecs on 8x80GB gpus:
+Here is the throughput in msecs on 8x80GB GPUs:

 | project      \ bs |      1 |     8 |    16 |    32 |   64 |  128 |  256 | 512  |
 | :---------------- | :----- | :---- | :---- | :---- | :--- | :--- | :--- | :--- |